 Step 1: The Scopus author search form

-Given the millions of articles published each year, chances are high that you will not get a unique result when you enter the author's name.
-So try to provide as much information as possible including middle name initials and an affiliation if known.
-Let's give it a try for the well known physicist Stephen W. Hawking.
-Note, that when you enter initials make sure that you format them like "S. W.", "SW" will not work.
+Given the millions of articles published each year, the chances are high that you will not get a unique result when you enter the author's name.
+So try to provide as much information as possible including middle name initials and affiliations if known.
+Let's give it a try for the well-known physicist Stephen W. Hawking: Note, that when you enter initials make sure that you format them like "S. W.", "SW" will not work.

 Step 2: Selecting the correct entry from the author results

 We are lucky with our search for Stephen Hawking as Scopus' algorithms have already been able to automatically group different spellings of the name (Hawking, Stephen; HAWKING, S. W.; Hawking, Stephen W.; Hawking, S. W.) and present us just a single result.
 Click on "Hawking, Stephen" to get to the author details page showing the h-index.

 Step 3: Scopus author details page with the h-index

 Scopus' author details page gives many bibliometric details including the number of publications, the number of citations, and the h-index.

 Troubleshooting: what if my publications are split into multiple-author entries in Scopus?

 That might be easily the case!
 If you have or had multiple affiliations, or one of the publishers did not put your middle initial on that paper, then you will end up with multiple entries on the author results page.
 There is no immediate action you can take to combine the results and get a newly calculated h-index, but you can send a request to merge authors.